 The Hellenic Sociological Society (HSS) provides, among other things, a forum for the exchange of scientific views and opportunities for networking and connecting Greek sociologists and other social scientists in Greece and internationally.
 To this end, the HSS offers its Members a series of opportunities for scientific activity, the ultimate goal of which is the contribution of the Members to the realization of the mission and objectives of the Society.
 In this context, special thematic groups have been organized and operate.
-Currently, there are ten scientific teams in the HSS, structured on the basis of members’ specialisms and fields of scientific interest, as in the following table and provided for by related terms of the Association’s Statute.
+Currently, there are eleven scientific teams in the HSS, structured on the basis of members’ specialisms and fields of scientific interest, as in the following table and provided for by related terms of the Association’s Statute.
 The Board member responsible for matters pertaining to these Teams is Professor Nikos Nagopoulos (N.Nagopoulos@aegean.gr).

 Sociology of Education